shiya-liu/technical-exercise/content/docs/questions/question6.md

  Max.   :5.000   Max.   :3.0000
  NA's   :540
 ```
-Notice that there are still some rows in the data set with NA values for acad_career, degree, college, etc. However, since we want to focus on comparing success rates between three academic plans and others, we can ignore those missing values.
+Notice that there are still some rows in the data set with missing values, like acad_career, degree, college, etc. However, since we want to focus on comparing success rates between three academic plans and others, we can ignore those missing values.

 ```r